Best in Brain Health: Ultimate Guide to a Healthy Brain

 Experts recommend 30 minutes of walking, swimming, or another aerobic activity at least five days a week.
 You can also improve your balance to reduce your risk of falling and bonking your head, an incident that can increase your risk of Alzheimer’s.
 There are some great places in Wilco to improve your balance and better your brain.
 Including:

-- Soul Strong Yoga in Round Rock and Om Sweet Om Yoga Ranch in Liberty Hill
+- Soul Strong Yoga in Round Rock

 - Pilates, Cycling, or Barre at Truecore in Georgetown